 Instead, I roll over and slip back into the soft feminine of dreams.

-When the sounds of birds wake me again, the room is lightening and Casey is missing.
+When the sounds of birds wake me again, the room is lightening and Casey is gone.
 I can see the clock easily now: 5:40.
 Nothing interesting about that.
-I slide back into dreams one last time.
+I slide back into dreams once again.

-Another chorus wakes me again, and this time the bedroom is profuse with light.
+Another chorus wakes me later, and this time the bedroom is streaming with light.
 It’s coming on 7.
-My husband will leave for work momentarily and if I don’t get up now, I sleep till the boys wake and that would be a steep start to my day.
+Casey will leave for work momentarily and if I don’t get up now, I’ll sleep till the boys wake and that would be a steep start to the first day of summer “vacation.”

-When my husband comes to say goodbye, I force myself into conversation.
+I force myself into conversation when Casey comes to say goodbye.
 He tells me that I was laughing in my sleep–hysterically–like he’s never heard before.
-I can’t recall my dreams, but later it comes to me… I was back at Kripalu, with a YogaDance friend, and I was talking with my teacher Megha.
+I can’t recall any of my dreams, but later it comes to me… I was back at Kripalu, with a YogaDance friend, and I was talking with my teacher Megha.
 My cheeks lift recollecting it now.

 On a week of rain like this, she’d be stir crazy in the nest so that the moment the clouds lifted, she’d say, “Get of this nest.
 Get out of this nest.
 Get out of this nest!”

-Or maybe she has a teenage son like mine who wants to lie around all day and she’s saying, “Go get some worms.
+Or maybe she has a teenage son like mine who wants to lie around all day and she says, “Go get some worms.
 Go get some worms.
 Go get some worms!”

-It could be her “nest blessing day” and then she’d call: “Pick up your stuff.
+It could be her “nest blessing day” and then she’d call to all of them: “Pick up your stuff.
 Pick up your stuff.
 Pick up your stuff!”

 Whatever she’s repeating, it’s annoying and it gets me out of bed.
 Who wants to lie around listening to that call over and over again?

 And then I get to thinking, why do some birds have annoying, repetitive calls and others–like the thrush–share deep, soulful sounds that stir me inside?